Édouard-Montpetit station: History

 The Metro station was opened in January 1988 as part of the extension of the Blue Line to Snowdon.

 In 2020, work began to install elevators to serve the Blue line platforms, allowing an accessible interchange between the REM and the Blue line.
 This was originally planned for completion in late 2022.
+Elevators became operational on March 31, 2026, becoming the 31st accessible station in the network.

 Réseau express métropolitain station

 In November 2016, CDPQ Infra announced that the proposed Réseau express métropolitain (REM) system would connect to the Blue line at Édouard-Montpetit.
 As with the 1980s Line 3 proposal, the REM uses the historic Mont Royal tunnel to head north from downtown.

 The new station is located around 20 storeys or 72 m below ground, making it the deepest station in Canada and the second deepest in North America after Portland's Washington Park station.
 For comparison, the Blue line is around 12 m below ground at this location.
-Two banks of high-speed elevators connect the REM platforms to the Blue Line station and the surface.
+Five high-speed elevators connect the REM platforms to the Blue Line station and the surface.

 Construction on the Édouard-Montpetit REM station began in July 2018.
 Blasting to expand the Mont Royal tunnel to accommodate new platforms, passageways and utility rooms began in October 2018 and lasted around a year.
 The REM station opened on 17 November 2025.

 Overview

-The station was designed by Patrice Gauthier.
+The metro station was designed by Patrice Gauthier.
 The design of the station was constrained by a ventilation shaft for the Mont Royal Tunnel, as well as an underground aqueduct.
 It is a normal side platform station.

 The station was designed to be able to provide a connection with the then–Agence métropolitaine de transport's Montreal—Deux Montagnes commuter rail line, which during the planning of the original network was to have been converted into Line 3 of the Metro.
 This proposal was not carried out; instead, the Réseau express métropolitain (REM) now takes the place of the first two proposals.
 There is an underground tunnel between the metro station and the CEPSUM complex.